axcornea/tcp-proxy-with-hooks/README.md

 ### 1. Create your `start` and `stop` hook

-Start hook is a script that starts your application.
+_Start hook_ is a script that starts your application.
 In example, it can spin up a Docker container, or make a call to the cloud platform to start a VM.
 Take a look at the provided examples in the `examples/` folder.

+_Stop hook_ does the opposite - it stops the application server by any means.

-For the next steps let's assume they are located in the same directory and named `start.sh` and `stop.sh`.
+For the next steps let's assume the hooks are located in the same directory and named `start.sh` and `stop.sh`.

 ### 2. Run proxy server

-Here we are demonstrating how to run it locally, but usually it is better to wrap it into a systemd or other service supervisor.
+> Better wrap it into a Docker container or a systemd unit if using in production.

 ```bash
 server.py \